texaswebguy/sherpa/.sherpa/css-source/themes/dell-308/README.md

 **Issues with old Sherpa override file**
 * ```btn``` had a ```margin-bottom:10px``` which is not used in Bootstrap.
 This margin has been removed and may surface some issues.
 * ```p``` had the ```margin-bottom:10px``` because it had problems with padded containers like wells.
 The margin has been added again and the last element in padded containers such as wells now will have margin-bottom:0 to fix the issue.

+**Alert Containers**

+The icon in alert containers are dictated by the alert container class.
+This is so that custom icons are not introduced to the alert containers.
+Any reference to an icon inside a container will be hidded so in fact, you don't even have to have a reference to an icon.

+This example will render the proper icon without reference to it: <br/>
+&lt;div class="alert alert-error"><br/>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  &lt;strong>Error:&lt;/strong> Change a few things up and try submitting again.<br/>
+&lt;/div><br/>

 **Non Boostrap Colors**